 Single Phase Armature WindingSingle phase armature winding can be either concentrated or distributed type.

 Distributed Armature Winding of AlternatorFor obtaining smooth sinusoidal emf wave from, conductors are placed is several slots under single pole.
-This armature winding is known as distribute winding.
-Although distributed armature winding of alternator, reduces emf but still it very much usable due to following reason.
+This armature winding is known as distributed winding.
+Although distributed armature winding in alternator reduces emf, still it is very much usable due to following reason.